8. Extending Plone with add-on packages – Mastering Plone 6 development

 We have two groups of add-ons: backend and frontend.

 The training setup starts without any frontend add-on.
-Later on we will add features via a frontend addon.
+Later on we will add features via a frontend add-on.
 See chapter Using Volto add-ons how to install a frontend add-on.

 The training setup starts with one backend add-on ploneconf.site.
 Let's see how it is installed.